carbon-language/carbon-lang/docs/design/generics/details.md

 //             parameter of `Printable.Print`.
 external impl Vector(like String) as Printable;
 ```

+Since the additional implementation definitions are generated eagerly, these
+errors will be reported in the file with the first declaration.

 The argument to `like` must either not mention any type parameters, or those
 parameters must be able to be determined due to being repeated outside of the